Test Optional Colleges: Everything You Need to Know

 Jump to

-If you are not a strong test taker, or your SAT or ACT scores do not reflect your abilities, you may have heard about applying to test optional colleges.
-This can feel overwhelming, especially if you are already busy finalizing essays, recommendation letters, and application forms.
-So what are test optional colleges, and how do they fit into your application strategy?
+If you are not a strong test taker, or your SAT or ACT scores do not reflect your abilities, you may have heard about applying to test-optional colleges.
+[1] This can feel overwhelming, especially if you are already busy finalizing essays, recommendation letters, and application forms.
+So what are test-optional colleges, and how do they fit into your application strategy?

-To help you understand, we will define what test optional colleges are, look at which schools fall into this category, explain test flexible policies, go over when you should or should not submit scores, and review the reasons schools have adopted these policies in the first place.
+To help you understand, we will define what test-optional colleges are, look at which schools fall into this category, explain test-flexible policies, go over when you should or should not submit scores, and review the reasons schools have adopted these policies in the first place.

-What Is a Test Optional College?
+What Is a Test-Optional College?

-Top Liberal Arts Colleges That Are Test Optional
+Top Liberal Arts Colleges That Are Test-Optional

 School 2025 US News Rank Policy

-Williams College 1 Test optional permanently
+Williams College 1 Test-optional permanently

-Amherst College 2 Test optional permanently
+Amherst College 2 Test-optional permanently

-Swarthmore College 3 Test optional permanently
+Swarthmore College 3 Test-optional permanently

-Pomona College 5 Test optional permanently
+Pomona College 5 Test-optional permanently

-Bowdoin College 5 Test optional permanently
+Bowdoin College 5 Test-optional permanently

-Wellesley College 7 Test optional permanently
+Wellesley College 7 Test-optional permanently

-Carleton College 8 Test optional permanently
+Carleton College 8 Test-optional permanently

-Claremont McKenna College 8 Test optional pilot
+Claremont McKenna College 8 Test-optional pilot

-Vassar College 12 Test optional permanently
+Vassar College 12 Test-optional permanently

-Harvey Mudd College 12 Test optional pilot
+Harvey Mudd College 12 Test-optional pilot

-Top National Universities That Are Test Optional
+Top National Universities That Are Test-Optional

 School 2025 US News Rank Policy